syedsimanta03/syedsimanta03/README.md

 I would like to highlight some of my skills:

-- Convert hi-res design mock-ups to pixel-perfect, reusable React components using React, Redux and Sass.
+- Convert hi-res design mock-ups to pixel-perfect, reusable components.
 - Fixed bugs from existing websites and implemented enhancements that significantly improved web functionality and speed.
 - Modern UI design that defines business goals clearly